CoreyOliver/brah-supplies/README.md

 [x] add color for low quantities
 [x] add bottom level for supplies quantities needed
 [] split loaded data for orders
-    [] map through to get items for each vendor dynamically as more or fewer vendors have items requesting to be ordered
+    [x] map through to get items for each vendor dynamically as more or fewer vendors have items requesting to be ordered [x] handle click up for order
+[] handle click down for order